openwisp/django-swappable-models/README.md

 > Note: `swapper.load_model()` is the general equivalent of [get_user_model()] and subject to the same constraints: e.g. it should not be used until after the model system has fully initialized.

 ### Migration Scripts
-Swapper can also be used in Django 1.7+ migration scripts to facilitate dependency ordering and foreign key references.
+Swapper can also be used in migration scripts to facilitate dependency ordering and foreign key references.
 To use this feature in your library, generate a migration script with `makemigrations` and make the following changes.
 In general, users of your library should not need to make any similar changes to their own migration scripts.
-The one exception is if you have multiple levels of swappable models with foreign keys pointing to each other (as in [vera]).
+The one exception is if you have multiple levels of swappable models with foreign keys pointing to each other.

 ```diff
   # reusableapp/migrations/0001_initial.py